Cebu Home and Builders Centre awarded as Regional Retailer of the Year 2017 - Cebu Daily News

 Last year, Cebu Home and Builders Centre also received the Outstanding Filipino Retailer award from the Philippine Retailers Association Cebu Chapter, besting nine other nominees from the province.

-Experience easy home shopping at Cebu Home and Builders Centre with branches in Banilad, Mactan, Consolacion, Pardo, and Minglanilla. /PR
+Experience easy home shopping at Cebu Home and Builders Centre with branches in Banilad, Mactan, Consolacion, Pardo, and Minglanilla